 Family and individual therapy are crucial parts of the addiction treatment process.
-However, group therapy is just as important.
+However, a group therapy program is just as important.
 Research shows these peer-focused sessions help people recover from addiction and maintain sobriety.
 The purpose is to gather those facing similar problems in order to create a supportive and understanding environment.

-What Is Group Counseling?
+What Is A Group Therapy Program?

-In addition to treating substance use disorders, group therapy helps people overcome other mental conditions as well.
+In addition to treating substance use disorders, a group therapy program helps people overcome other mental conditions as well.
 It involves regular sessions for which one or more therapists lead groups of patients with similar problems.
 Additionally, participants share their situations and skills to help overcome these shared challenges.

 Different Types of Group Therapy